interledger/rfcs/0000-interledger-quoting-protocol-v2.md

 The steps are the same as for Fixed Source Amount quotes, except that the transfer amount is set to an arbitrary probe value.
 When the sender gets the error response from the receiver, they compute the exchange rate based on the amount they sent and the amount that arrived.
 The sender then divides the fixed destination amount from the quote request by that exchange rate.

-Note that ILQPv2 assumes all connector exchange rates are linear.
+Note that ILQPv2 assumes all connector exchange rates are linear and that there are no fixed fees.
+This removes Liquidity Curves, which are used in ILQPv1.
 See [Appendix A: Linear Exchange Rates](#appendix-a-linear-exchange-rates) for details.

 ## Specification